hitblast/trimsec/README.md

 ### 1. Trimming

-To calculate saved time, you run the `trim` command as follows:
+To calculate saved time, you run trimsec in this pattern:

 ```bash
 # duration and multiplier used